s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

 // [5, 4, 3, 2, 1, 0, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0 | 5, 4, 3, 2, 1, 0, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0]
 //                 ^ this byte accumulates 10^0 = "ones"      ^ this byte accumulates 10^2 = "hundreds"
 // The somewhat unusual layout is motivated by the fact that AVX2 shuffle
-// cannot move bytes accross a lane boundary and because you expect to see
+// cannot move bytes across a lane boundary and because you expect to see
 // more low exponent digits.
 __m256i sums_acc = _mm256_set1_epi8(0)

-// The decimal place sums accumulator can only accumulate so many of chunks.
+// The decimal place sums accumulator can only accumulate so many chunks.
 // Worst case scenario is a '9' hitting the same accumulator slot in the
 // accumulator twice per iteration of the main loop.
 Therefore the
 // maximum safe accumulation batch size is 255 / (2 * 9) = 14.
 In practice